jazzband/django-axes/docs/7_architecture.rst

-If the authentication attempt matches a lockout rule, e.g. it is from a blacklisted IP or exceeds the maximum configured authentication attempts, it is blocked by raising the ``PermissionDenied`` excepton in the backend.
+If the authentication attempt matches a lockout rule, e.g. it is from a blacklisted IP or exceeds the maximum configured authentication attempts, it is blocked by raising the ``PermissionDenied`` exception in the backend.

 Axes monitors logins with the ``user_login_failed`` signal receiver and records authentication failures from both the ``AxesBackend`` and